 Behind the scenes of a law firm

 No one knows the heartache and tears shed inside personal injury law firms for people involved in accidents.
 It isn’t professional to allow it to be seen.
 This is not the image that is portrayed on television and in the news.
 We are supposed to be there for our clients and they need to see our strength and resolve, not our tears.
 If our emotions get in the way, we are seen as weak.
 That emotion could have a negative impact on our client’s case.
 Only a personal injury lawyer really knows the thousands of hours they put into preparing a case for trial.
 It is not the client that thinks we are greedy because they know us and how much we care.
 We love helping our clients.
-I guess carrying the impression of a cold hearted, money grubbing jerk is what it takes to accomplish the best for my clients, I will wear that badge with honor.
+I guess carrying the impression of a cold-hearted, money-grubbing scum is what it takes to accomplish the best for my clients, I will wear that badge with honor.

 How insurance companies come into play

-The truth is insurance companies are about profits, and they are using their advertising dollars to false reports, frame legitimate lawsuits as frivolous and promote this untruth.
+The truth is insurance companies care about profits, and they are using their advertising dollars to false reports, frame legitimate lawsuits as frivolous, and promote this untruth.
 The notion that U.S. Courts are flooded with frivolous lawsuits and greedy lawyers was dispelled in 2011 when “Hot Coffee,” a documentary film by trial lawyer and filmmaker Susan Saladoff, premiered at the 2011 Sundance Film Festival and had its broadcast premiere on HBO in June 2011.

 Hot Coffee documentary

-“Hot Coffee” is a documentary on the Liebeck v.
+“Hot Coffee” is a documentary on Liebeck v.
 McDonald’s Restaurants, more popularly known as the McDonald’s coffee case.
-Saladoff used this particular case to debunk the myth of the frivolous lawsuit and exposed how McDonald’s, the insurance industry and the U.S. Chamber of Commerce have distorted the facts of the case.
-The film is very eye opening.
+Saladoff used this particular case to debunk the myth of the frivolous lawsuit and exposed how McDonald’s, the insurance industry, and the U.S. Chamber of Commerce have distorted the facts of the case.
+The film is very eye-opening.
 If you think rich lawyers are unethical, watch this film.
 Do not let any myth keep you from getting the legal assistance you need from a lawyer.
 If you or your loved ones got hurt in an accident, consult with a personal injury lawyer to know your rights and options before you talk to any insurance company.
 They will save you frustration, money and you will know the truth.